Who can take a course?

 Unless you want to take the course for college credit, we do not grade participation.
 Normally our faculty review your learning self assessment with you, and the Institute sends you a certificate of completion.

 If you want credit, you may ask your college/university (through the faculty advisor, department head or registrar’s office) to consider letting you receive credit through them.
 Inform them of our articulation agreement; we can send proof and additional information to them.
 The Institute will make sure your course work meets the minimum requirements of your educational institution.
 This may mean doing more reading, special weekly posts, and a project or paper which will be assessed and graded by the faculty, and a transcript sent to the college/university.
 For help with this process email Dr Robert Stockman: RStockman@USBNC.org.

 How do I pay?

-By check or credit card; the details are here.
+By check or credit card; see Paying Tuition by Check or Credit Card.
 We do not use PayPal.

 Can I obtain a scholarship or discount?